Berat County: Geography

 Tomorr is an anticlinal of limestone.

 Berat is one of 12 counties of Albania, located in the north of the Southern Region.
 The county lies about 300 metres up to 2400 metres above sea level.
 It lies between latitudes 41° N, and longitudes 20° E. The county area is 1798 km2 and the ninth unit of the Albanian county in area and the fifth in the Southern Region.
 Alone among the counties, Berat neither borders the sea nor another country.
-It is limited to the counties of Elbasan to the north, Korçë tn the east, Gjirokastër to the south and Fier to the west.
+It is bordered by the counties of Elbasan to the north, Korçë to the east, Gjirokastër to the south, and Fier to the west.

 The Osum Canyon is thought to have been formed 3 million years ago by water erosion.

 The physical relief of the south of the county is dominated by Tomorr massif (known as the Throne of Gods) and Mount Shpirag.
 Standing at 2416 m above sea level, the mountain is one of the highest points in Southern Albania.
 A deep ravine cut by the Osum river on Tomorrs west side, which is 915 m deep in a limestone formation, is where Berat is situated on stepped terraces.
 The north is comprised mostly by lowlands and the Myzeqe plain.
 The valley of the Osum river flowing from southeast to the northwest becomes also wider.

 The county is home to the source of the Seman river.
 The river originates close to Kuçovë at the confluence of the Osum and Devoll rivers.
 The Osum river flows through the Osum canyon and the city of Berat, where the river has formed the narrow Gorica gorge.
 The river banks tend to be densely forested.
 Other notable rivers include the Çorovoda river, passing through the town of Çorovodë.